viyomam/viyomamtalk/README.md

 Serverless discussion forum built with React, Redux and Firebase using [refire](https://github.com/hoppula/refire) and [refire-app](https://github.com/hoppula/refire-app).

-I challenged myself to build as good forum as possible in 37.5 hours (normal work week hours, but split over multiple weekends and nights in this case), version 1.0 is the result.

 Base UI components are from excellent [Elemental UI](http://elemental-ui.com/).

 ## Live demo